AysegulArpacikk/keyvalue-store/README.md

 ```

 ### For create a new key-value to in memory:
-Use this command on terminal: `curl -X POST 'http://localhost:8080/set?key=keyData&value=valueData'`
+Use this command on terminal: `curl -X POST 'http://localhost:8080/api/keyValues?key={keyData}&value={valueData}'`
-If you want to use the browser, you can go to the following address: `http://localhost:8080/set?key=keyData&value=valueData`
+If you want to use the browser or Postman, you can go to the following address: `http://localhost:8080/api/keyValues?key={keyData}&value={valueData}`

 ### For get a specific data from memory:
-Use this command on terminal: `curl 'http://localhost:8080/get?key=keyData'`
+Use this command on terminal: `curl 'http://localhost:8080/api/key/:keyData'`
-If you want to use the browser, you can go to the following address: `http://localhost:8080/get?key=keyData`
+If you want to use the browser or Postman, you can go to the following address: `http://localhost:8080/api/key/:keyData`

 Run tests
 ```bash